apache/cordova-coho/docs/platforms-release-process.md

 To decide if this release merits it, view the changes via:

     ( cd cordova-android && git log --pretty=format:'* %s' --topo-order --no-merges $(git describe --tags $(git rev-list --tags --max-count=1))..master )

+Note: This command [doesn't actually work](https://issues.apache.org/jira/browse/CB-13901).
+You can also check out the changes manually (or via the next step).

 ### Create Release Notes